 Electrodes that are free of solder, such as the bare wire secured with a steel screw, generate less low-frequency chemical artifact than electrodes that contain an exposed solder joint.

-For instructions on how to use the A-Coil to record electrocorticography (ECoG) and electromyography (EMG), and electrogastrogram (EGG), see our Implantation guide.
+For instructions on how to use the A-Coil to record electrocorticography (ECoG) and electromyography (EMG), and electrogastrogram (EGG), see the Implantation chapter of the Telemetry Manual.

 [10-APR-24] We make straight, silicone-insulated, solid-wire electrode by soldering a solid wire into the spring before we coat with silicone.
 In order to hold a reliable coat of silicone, the wire must be at least 125 μm in diameter.
 Our M-Wire is 125 μm bare silver wire we have soldered into a spring and insulated.